A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 - Doctrine 03 Companion: Ledger/Visibility Collapse

-- Doctrine 03 Companion: The FrameGate Check for Pre-Commitment Interface Integrity
+- Doctrine 03 Companion: The FrameGate Check: Clarifying the Problem Before Commitment

 - Doctrine 03 Companion: The Interface Void